-2-6.1 Selection.
-The plant selection standards of this section are not eligible for variances. but any proposed plantings that are in addition to those required by the county are exempt from the minimum size requirements.

-costs associated with tree replacement and restoration of functional benefits

-Quality.
-All plants required by this section shall conform to the standards for Florida (a) Grade No.1, or better, as provided in the latest edition of Grades and Standards for Nursery Plants, Division of Plant Industry, Florida Department of Agriculture and Consumer Services.

-Species.
-All landscaping shall utilize native plant species or those species listed in (b) the Florida-Friendly LandscapingTM Guide to Plant Selection and Landscape Design.
+- 5 6 2-6.1 Selection.
+The plant selection standards of this section are not eligible for variances, 7 but any proposed plantings that are in addition to those required by the county are 8 exempt from the minimum size requirements. - 9 (a) Quality.
+All plants required by this section shall conform to the standards for Florida 10 Grade No.1, or better, as provided in the latest edition of Grades and Standards for 11 Nursery Plants, Division of Plant Industry, Florida Department of Agriculture and 12 Consumer Services. - (b) Species.
+All landscaping shall utilize native plant species or those species listed in the Florida-Friendly Landscaping[TM] Guide to Plant Selection and Landscape Design. - 15 (c) Trees.

-(c) Trees.
 Trees planted to fulfill the minimum landscape requirements of this article shall normally attain a mature height of at least 20 feet and have a minimum caliper of 2.5 inches or greater measured at 4 inches above root ball at planting.
-The following additional criteria apply:

-1. Non-native species.
-Non-native species are limited to 25 percent or less of the total required trees planted.
+The following additional criteria apply: - 1.
+Non-native species.
+Non-native species are limited to 25 percent or less of the total required trees planted. - 2.
+Diversity.

-2. Diversity.
 The diversity of any trees required to be planted on a site shall comply with the following limits to avoid uniform site tree decline from pests or disease: